melanieshi0120/word_cloud_methods/README.md

 Why you are a good candidate?
 What can your future teammates count on you for?
 So you can talk about your experience in data acquisition, GCP, architecting.
+## Conclusion
+Word Cloud is commonly used in different territories, and we also can use it for our needs.
+Creativity is from life and the people you love.